Quick Answer

 How Much Does RV Insurance Cost?

-Cost is going to vary depending on your driving record, on the value of the RV and on the type of coverage that you get.
-If you are unsure about what the cost of coverage is going to be, it is always best to get in touch with an agent and see what insurance policies are out there and what you might need for your insurance policy.
-According to ValuePenguin’s 2025 RV insurance cost analysis, Class A motorhomes — the largest and most expensive RV type — can carry annual premiums exceeding $2,000, while smaller Class B camper vans may be insured for as little as $500 per year.
+Cost is driven by three main variables: your driving record, the value of the RV, and the coverage level you select.
+According to ValuePenguin’s RV insurance cost analysis, Class A motorhomes, the largest and most expensive RV type, can carry annual premiums exceeding $2,000, while smaller Class B camper vans may be insured for as little as $500 per year.
+If you are unsure where your situation falls, speaking with an agent who specializes in recreational vehicles is the most efficient starting point.

-The right coverage can help you to protect yourself, your RV and any other contents that you might have so that you can enjoy your RV instead of worrying about whether or not you have enough coverage and whether or not you are going to be able to safely and legally use your RV on the road and as a means of having a great time.
-Comparing quotes from multiple carriers — including specialty providers like Good Sam Insurance Agency and Foremost Insurance alongside national carriers like Progressive and GEICO — is the most effective way to find the right balance of coverage and cost for your situation.
+Comparing quotes from multiple carriers, including specialty providers like Good Sam Insurance Agency and Foremost Insurance alongside national carriers like Progressive and GEICO, is the most effective way to find the right balance of coverage and cost for your situation.

 Frequently Asked Questions